medsriha/real-time-face-recognition/README.md

 ## Steps:

 1) Take pictures using the `Face_taker.py` script.
 The script will save 30 images of your face in the `image` folder (Create manually the folder).
 Note: You will not see the camera pops up on the screen while taking the pictures.
 However, you will see the light of the camera on.
-Make sure youe face is centered.
+Make sure your face is centered.
 The program will end when all the 30 pictures are taken.

 2) The `Face_tain.py` script will train a model to recognize your face from the 30 images taken using `Face_taker.py` script, and save the training output in the `training.yaml` file.